Nith567/WPPlugin/README.md

 ## Solution

-**WPX402** is a lightweight WordPress plugin designed to help creators monetize their content.
+**WPAgent** is a lightweight WordPress plugin designed to help creators monetize their content.

-With WPX402, creators can:
+With WPAgent, creators can:

 -  Link their crypto wallet to receive payments
 -  Set a price in usdfc for accessing their content